List of female nominees for the Nobel Prize: Literature

-From 1901 to 1972, 75 women have been nominated for the Nobel Prize in Literature and 8 of these nominees were subsequently awarded.
+From 1901 to 1974, 83 women have been nominated for the Nobel Prize in Literature and 8 of these nominees were subsequently awarded.

 Peace

-From 1901 to 1973, 56 women have been nominated for the Nobel Peace Prize and five of these nominees were subsequently awarded.
+From 1901 to 1974, 60 women have been nominated for the Nobel Peace Prize and five of these nominees were subsequently awarded.
+Currently, the Nobel archives has revealed nominations from 1901 to 1974, the other enlisted women were verified nominations based on public and private news agencies.

+Economic Sciences

+From 1969 to 1971, 3 women have been nominated for the Nobel Memorial Prize in Economic Sciences but none of them were subsequently awarded.